yilchenko/testpad_to_text/README.md

 3. Click on the "Scrape Questions" button.
 4. The extension will scrape the questions from the page and copy them to your clipboard.

+### Answering Questions with AI

+To use the AI question answering feature, you need to insert your OpenAI API key into the `config.js` file.

+1. Open the `config.js` file in the extension folder.
+2. Insert your OpenAI API key in the `OPENAI_API_KEY` variable.
+3. Save the file.

 ## License